nyashasingh/App2025/README.md

 With **NorthStar Immigration**, we’re lighting the way through the immigration journey, guiding and empowering users every step of the way.

-Like the North Star in the night sky, the app is a constant, reliable guide — helping immigrants navigate challenges and connect with the support they need to build stability and opportunity.
+Like the North Star in the night sky, the app is a constant, reliable guide, helping immigrants navigate challenges and connect with the support they need to build stability and opportunity.